julianyting/Wikipedia-and-Trust/data/README.md

-This file will contain datasets
+This folder will contain datasets and data files